-Electronic Communications between Employees, Students, and Parents Policy DH
+Electronic Communications between Employees, Students, and Parents Policy DH district are prohibited.
+Employees are not required to provide students with their personal phone number or email address.

 A certified or licensed employee, or any other employee designated in writing by the superintendent or a campus principal, may use electronic communications with students who are currently enrolled in the district.
 The employee must comply with the provisions outlined below.
-Electronic communications between all other employees and students who are enrolled in the district are prohibited.
-Employees are not required to provide students with their personal phone number or e-mail address.
+Electronic communications between all other employees and students who are enrolled in the

-An employee is not subject to provisions regarding electronic communications with a student to the extent the employee has a social or family relationship with a student.
+An employee is not subject to the provisions regarding electronic communications with a student to the extent the employee has a social or family relationship with a student.
 For example, an employee may have a relationship with a niece or nephew, a student who is the child of an adult friend, a student who is a friend of the employee's child, or a member or participant in the same civic, social, recreational, or religious organization.
 An employee who claims an exception based on a social relationship shall provide written consent from the student's parent.
 The written consent shall include an acknowledgement by the parent that: